narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 • Preserve formatting, structure, and spacing.
 • Follow the EngineO.ai Implementation Protocol strictly.

-Implementation Plan & Manual Testing Rules (v3.3):
+Implementation Plan, Manual Testing & Verification Rules (v3.4):
 • After applying any PATCH BATCH, you MUST update:
   - IMPLEMENTATION_PLAN.md
   - Any relevant docs/*.md files
   - Phase / step completion markers
 • Add minimal conceptual summaries of changes to the Implementation Plan.
-• After applying each PATCH BATCH and updating the Implementation Plan, you MUST create or update a per-patch manual testing doc derived from docs/MANUAL_TESTING_TEMPLATE.md.
+• After applying each PATCH BATCH and updating the Implementation Plan, you MUST create or update:
-• The manual testing doc should live under docs/manual-testing/ and be named to clearly relate to the phase/feature.
+  - Per-patch manual testing doc(s) under docs/manual-testing/, derived from docs/MANUAL_TESTING_TEMPLATE.md.
+  - Any relevant system-level test docs under docs/testing/ when the change affects cross-cutting systems.
 • Then output:
   "PATCH BATCH APPLIED."

 Your final summary should mention:
-• Which manual testing document was created or updated (path/filename).
+• Which manual testing document(s) were created or updated (paths/filenames).
 • The main scenarios covered by the tests (happy paths, limits, errors, regression checks).

 Forbidden: